 There are three main ways to hook up two amps with one RCA jack.
-These are using a Y splitter cable, daisy chaining the connection or using a line output converter.
+These are using a Y splitter cable, daisy chaining the connection, or using a line output converter.
 Read on to learn more.

 The Main Equipment Required

-Depending on your needs, choose either a small signal or large signal amp.
+Depending on your needs, choose either a small signal or a large signal amp.
 The former uses the Common Emitter configuration and amplifies DC power to AC.

 On the other hand, a large signal amp’s configuration is Common Base and amplifies large input voltage signals.
 The type of amp you choose directly influences the kind of experience you will create when you hook up the amps with a single RCA jack.